-This is the last section of the main stem of the Columbia River where salmon build spawning nests.
+This is the last section of the Columbia River main stem where salmon build spawning nests.
 Fall Chinook salmon weigh 15 to 50 lbs. and retain their high quality flesh throughout their 390 mile journey from the ocean.
 These upriver brights are prized by sportsmen.
 Almost all fall Chinook harvested are spawned in the Hanford Reach.